CodyPollard/milk-bot/README.md

 # Information needed if you run your own version of this bot #
 The quote commands use Mongodb, simply set up a vanilla Mongodb install on your server and the bot will create DBs as needed.
-Before deploying your bot you also need to make changes to the !templink, !info, and !ra command.
+Before deploying your bot you also need to make changes to the !templink, and !info command.

 !templink - Replace the hardcoded discord invite link with your own.
 !info - Replace your github link if you create your own branch.
-!ra - Either create the role 'Bot Tester' or rename the role for whichever role you would like to grant users.

-# Chaos commands - Working
+# Chaos commands - Unfinished
 !chaos:
 newgame - Starts a new profile and asks you to pick a race.
 delete - Deletes all entries related to your existing profile.